Sibasankar2382/Comprehensive-University-Analytics/README.md

 Interactive Analysis: Utilizes Power BI’s interactive features to allow users to explore data at various levels of granularity.
 Customizable Reports: Provides the flexibility to create custom reports tailored to specific needs and audiences.
 Real-Time Data: Ensures that decision-makers have access to the most current data, enabling timely and effective responses to emerging issues.
+### 1. Data Acquisition

+- Utilized Faker library to Create fake datasets relevant to the analysis objectives.

+### 2. Schema Creation in SQL

+- Designed and implemented a suitable database schema using SQL to organize and structure the acquired data efficiently.
+## Schema

+### 3. Data Upload to MySQL

+- Uploaded the downloaded University data into a MySQL database, ensuring data integrity and consistency.
+- ### 4.
+Importing MySQL Data into Power BI

+- Connected Power BI to the MySQL database and imported the relevant datasets for analysis.
+### 5. Dashboard Creation
+- Designed and developed interactive dashboards within Power BI to visualize key insights derived from the cleaned dataset.
+The dashboards provide intuitive representations of the Educational analysts who require detailed  reports.